kumahq/kuma-website/docs/docs/1.4.x/deployments/multi-zone.md

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes"

-The global control plane on Kubernetes must reside on its own Kubernetes cluster, to keep its resources separate from the resources the remote control planes create during synchronization.
+The global control plane on Kubernetes must reside on its own Kubernetes cluster, to keep its resources separate from the resources the zone control planes create during synchronization.

 1. Run: